-As you begin your MyWW Journey, you may realize that cooking for yourself is the best way to control your portions and points.
+As you begin your weight watchers journey, you may realize that cooking for yourself is the best way to control your portions and points.
 However, there are very few people who just instinctively know how to cook.
 Don't let that discourage you!
 Everyone had to start somewhere.

 Education is the best way to get started when you want to learn how to cook for weight loss.
 Even professional, trained chefs still go to classes to learn new techniques and recipes!
 Are you completely new to cooking?
 Perhaps you love to cook, but are struggling with cooking healthier meals?
 Never fear!
 This guide will help you learn basic cooking for healthier meals.